samoyed-health-foundation/website/site/content/diseases/luxating-patella.md

 **Grade 3** luxations are usually used to describe dogs that are beginning to have a loss of function due to the luxation of the patella.
-They have more frequent \"skipping\" episodes, may not want to jump up onto things, they may have pain and the patella doesn\'t always return to normal positioning when it is deliberately pushed out of its groove during a physical examination.
+They have more frequent "skipping" episodes, may not want to jump up onto things, they may have pain and the patella doesn't always return to normal positioning when it is deliberately pushed out of its groove during a physical examination.